Debbie Dingell's Big Idea: Dethrone Iowa, New Hampshire as first presidential primary states

 Q: So when you and Carl Levin cause all kinds of mischief in 2008 by moving Michigan's primary --

-Dingell: I'm going to quote John Lewis, it was good trouble.
+Dingell: I'm going to quote John Lewis, 'it was good trouble.'

 Q: You definitely caused drama nationwide.
 Iowa had to move up the caucus.
 New Hampshire leapfrogged everyone as well.
-But you bucked the party calendar because you thought it was important to take a stand now.
+But you bucked the party calendar because you thought it was important then to take a stand.
 Twelve years later, are the driving issues still the same?

 Dingell: The issues are still the same: Two small states dominate the presidential nominating system, and those two states do not reflect the diversity of this country at all.
 Now South Carolina and Nevada have been added.
 But Iowa and New Hampshire are the two states that everybody goes to.